All Episodes

 So his company got a head start on this, even though they don't have to do this until 2014.

-So they had five different companies come in pitching them on different plans, and the premium doubled.
+So they had five different companies come in, pitching them on different plans, and the premium doubled once his company had canceled health insurance as a benefit.

 And we will be right back.

-Richard Sherman, Seattle Seahawks with no leverage.
+Richard Sherman, Seattle Seahawks, with no leverage.

-No he had nothing on him.
+He had nothing on him.

 And immediately said the NFL would not get rid of an owner like Donald Sterling if they have an owner whose team name is Redskins.